 [Comment to Article 3.2.4: The burden is on the Athlete or other Person to establish, by a balance of probability, a departure from the International Standard for Laboratories that could reasonably have caused the Adverse Analytical Finding.
-If the Athlete or other Person does so, the burden shifts to the BIU to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]
+Thus, once the Athlete or other Person establishes the departure by a balance of probability, the Athlete's or other Person's burden on causation is the somewhat lower standard of proof - 'could reasonably have caused'.
+If the Athlete or other Person satisfies these standards, the burden shifts to the BIU to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]